 Buy a Good HDTV Antenna

-You don’t need cable to watch Sunday afternoon NFL games featuring your local team, nor do you need cable or another pay TV subscription to watch NFL games broadcast nationally by free network TV stations.
-That includes “Sunday Night Football” games and most “Thursday Night Football” games during the 2019 NFL season.
+You don't need cable to watch the Super Bowl or regular Sunday afternoon NFL games featuring your local team, nor do you need cable or another pay TV subscription to watch NFL games broadcast nationally by free network TV stations.
+That includes "Sunday Night Football" games and most "Thursday Night Football" games during the 2019 NFL season.

 Sunday afternoon regular season NFL games are broadcast in local markets on either CBS or Fox.
 If an NFL game is airing locally on CBS, Fox, or NBC, you don't need cable to tune in.
 All you need in these situations to watch the NFL for free is a digital antenna (along with a TV, of course).